5 Ways to Prevent a Kubernetes Catastrophe

 4. Everyone on your team is a cluster admin

 The Kubernetes cluster admin role is the equivalent of root in Unix and should be protected accordingly.
 Kubernetes has a sophisticated role-based access control (RBAC) system and combined with additional tools like Gatekeeper and Dex, Kubernetes can be made incredibly secure.
-But doing this properly requires advanced knowledge of all the components involved and many people get it wrong.
+But doing this properly requires advanced knowledge of all the components involved and many people get it wrong(link is external).

 Kubernetes distributions come with all the components preconfigured, including a secure default configuration, and provide capabilities that enable a user experience that is both developer-friendly and secure.